Annual Call for Projects

 • The General Call : in any area of International Studies as defined above;

-• Theme 2024 : defined by the SNIS International Geneva Committee: Pathways to inclusive and participatory multilateralism with the following sub-themes:
+• Theme 2025 : defined by the SNIS International Geneva Committee: ‘Leveraging Emerging Technologies in an Era of Disruption and Growing Inequality’

 1. The role of participatory multilateralism in addressing the climate and biodiversity crisis